stephenreid321/used-cars-analysis/README.md

 ## Introduction

 This report explores key factors impacting used car prices and provides data-backed recommendations for optimizing used car inventory.
-Our analysis was based on a dataset from Kaggle encompassing information on 426K used cars, the analysis was further refined using multiple statistical models to determine what factors make a car more or less expensive.
+The analysis was based on a dataset from Kaggle encompassing information on 426K used cars.
+Multiple statistical models were considered to determine what factors make a car more or less expensive.

 ## Key Findings: